giannilmbd/dynare/doc/manual/source/the-model-file.rst

 .. command:: smoother2histval ;
              smoother2histval(OPTIONS...);

-    The purpose of this command is to construct initial conditions (for a subsequent simulation) that are the smoothed values of a previous estimation.
+    The purpose of this command is to construct initial conditions (for a subsequent simulation) that are the smoothed values obtained through the :comm:`estimation` command (when used with the :opt:`smoother` option), or the :comm:`calib_smoother` command.

-    More precisely, after an estimation run with the ``smoother`` option, ``smoother2histval`` will extract the smoothed values (from ``oo_.SmoothedVariables``, and possibly from
+    The ``smoother2histval`` command will extract the smoothed values from :mvar:`oo_.SmoothedVariables` (and possibly from :mvar:`oo_.SmoothedShocks` if
-    ``oo_.SmoothedShocks`` if there are lagged exogenous), and will use these values to construct initial conditions (as if they had been manually entered through ``histval``).
+    there are lagged exogenous), and will use these values to construct initial conditions (as if they had been manually entered through :bck:`histval`).

+    If the command is run after a Metropolis, then the posterior mean of smoothed variables will be used.

     *Options*